 Some of the harshest criminal penalties in Pennsylvania are reserved for those found guilty of murder or manslaughter.
 If you or someone you love are facing these charges, please do not rely on a public defender.
-Seek help from a qualified criminal defense attorney now.
+Seek help from a qualified criminal defense lawyer now.

 At the SMT Legal, you can count on having a knowledgeable and experienced team by your side.
 We will investigate your case and start working on a strong defense.
-If you need an homicide charges attorney, contact us today.
+If you need a homicide charges attorney, contact us today.

 These Charges Must Be Taken Seriously

 Murder and manslaughter are different crimes, but we need to point out that they both have serious consequences.
 Today, we are going to go over the different levels of homicide charges.
 This page is meant to serve as a summary only, so please speak with a qualified attorney about your particular case.

 Involuntary manslaughter charges are applied when a person causes the death of someone else due to their negligent, reckless, or unlawful acts and is generally not meant to be intentional.